fzakaria/fzakaria.com/_posts/2024-10-13-bazel-knowledge-aspects-to-generate-java-classpath.md

 )
 ```

-🎉 We now have a pretty simple way to generate the compile-time CLASSPATH for a label.
+🎉 We now have **two** pretty simple ways to generate the compile-time CLASSPATH for a label.
 This can make integrations with IDEs a bit more straightforward if they don't have a working Bazel plugin.